www.LinuxHowtos.org

 NAME

-CURLINFO_SCHEME - get the URL scheme (sometimes called protocol) used in the connection
+CURLINFO_SCHEME - URL scheme used in transfer

 SYNOPSIS